folio-org/docs/content/en/docs/Acquisitions/Finance/_index.md

 ### Moving allocation to another fund budget

-Use the **Move allocation** action to move money between fund current fiscal year budgets as allocation transactions.
+Use the **Move allocation** action to move money between current fiscal year budgets as allocation transactions.
 Allocated amounts can be included in the next fiscal year allocation amount for a fund, depending on your fiscal year rollover settings .
 See [Transferring money between funds](#transferring-money-between-funds) for information about transfers to determine whether you want to move money using **Move allocation** or **Transfer**.

-1. Find the budget to which you want to move an allocation and select it.
+1. [Find the budget](#viewing-budget-details) to which you want to move an allocation and select it.
 2. In the **Budget details** window, click **Actions > Move allocation.**
 3. In the **Move allocation** dialog, enter the following information: